pushme-pullyou/tootoo14/js-14-1/fob-file-open-basic/README.md

 <summary>Concept</summary>

-* Creates the HTML for the user interface<
+* Creates the HTML for the user interface
-* Opens local files with JavaScript FileReader() or XMLHttpRequest() objects</
+* Opens local files with JavaScript FileReader() or XMLHttpRequest() object
 * Converts Markdown to HTML
-* Provides default current status text template
+* Un-compresses ZIP files and creates custom event
+* Displays images as images

 <details>